gorbypark/unisx/README.md

 })
 ```

+Note: Keys must be strings in Javascript objects.
+Maps can have keys of arrays, however I'm not sure how/if this could be made to work somehow using a map.

 - More generic types.
-Currently, unisx is typed but I have taken some liberties in typing the "state" argument and assume it will always of the type ViewStyle, PressableStyle or ImageStyle.
-This should probably become a generic that accepts any type (and probably would go hand in hand with roadmap #1).
+Currently, unisx is typed but I have taken some liberties in typing the dynamic function as any.
+This should probably become a generic that accepts any type.

 ## Contributing